grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Project and Team Management/04 Azure AD SAML SSO.md

 With a completed integration between k6 Cloud and Azure AD your team members can Single Sign On to k6 Cloud via the Azure Portal.
 The next step is to setup project access permissions for team members in k6 Cloud, this doesn't happen automatically as part of account provisioning.

+The steps to do this is as follows:

+1. Team members need to SSO into k6 Cloud first for account provisioning to happen.
-See our docs on [adding team members](/cloud/project-and-team-management/team-members#adding-team-members) for more information on how to setup access permissions to projects for team members.
+2. See our docs on [adding team members](/cloud/project-and-team-management/team-members#adding-team-members) for more information on how to setup access permissions to projects for team members.

+Note: You must not invite team members through the k6 Cloud web app.
+Rather, as stated in 1) above, _team members must SSO into k6 Cloud for account provisioning to happen_.